sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 [comment]: from roughly 41:00 to 43:00, Dr. Xing discussed the general thought process and
 [comment]:     art of modeling, leading up to discussion of probabilistic topic models.

-## Some Discussion of a Task, and How to Tackle It with Appropraite Modeling
+## Some Discussion of a Task, and How to Tackle It with Appropriate Modeling

 With contemporary excitement about ML and particularly Deep Models, it is not uncommon for students to want to select a model that interests them and try to apply it to some difficult tasks.
-It is typically more appropraite and sound to go the other way - find the righ model and methods to handle a task at hand.
+It is typically more appropriate and sound to go the other way - find the right model and methods to handle a task at hand.

 To begin discussion of the next subject and motive its development, we consider the problem of trying to given someone a summary, a "bird's-eye view", or one